cbc-univie/polarizablewater/README.md

 # polarizable water

-Supporting Information/Data: Insights from the absorption coefficient for the development of polarizable force fields.
+Supporting Information/Data availability: Insights from the absorption coefficient for the development of polarizable force fields.